venkys-io/Code-Blogs/Trees/Easy/zig zag conversion.md

 10. **Main Method:**

   The main method demonstrates the usage of the convert function with an example input string PAYPALISHIRING and the number of rows set to 4.

+**Test Case 1: Null String**

+- Input:

+Enter the string:
+Enter the number of rows: 3

+**Test Case 2: True Zigzag Conversion**

+- Input:

+Enter the string: ZIGZAGCONVERSION
+Enter the number of rows: 4

+Explanation: The input string "ZIGZAGCONVERSION" is converted into a zigzag pattern with 4 rows.
+The expected output should be "ZIGCROGNAGZOVIN”.

+**Test Case 3: False Zigzag Conversion**

+- Input:

+Enter the string: HELLO
+Enter the number of rows: 2

+Explanation: The input string "HELLO" cannot form a zigzag pattern with only 2 rows.
+The output should be the same as the input string.

 ```cpp
 // copyrights to venkys.io